washington254/r3f-vite-starter/README.md

-# React Three Fiber TypeScript Boilerplate
+# React Three Fiber TypeScript Starter

-A basic starter template built with Vite for building 3D web applications using React Three Fiber and TypeScript.
+A starter template built with Vite for building 3D web applications using React Three Fiber and TypeScript.
 This boilerplate provides everything you need to start creating immersive 3D experiences with React.

 ## Features